Sherlock Holmes Chapter One

 The game largely plays out with a key story taking place involving the death of Holmes’ mother, and more emergent content manifesting from the depth of your Nosey Parkering

-about Cordona and its many off-the-beaten-track content hidey-holes.
+about Cardona and its many off-the-beaten-track content hidey-holes.
 You can pick up side quests from the Police Station, or stumble upon crime-scenes or nefarious activity out in the world.
-Sometimes from eavesdropping, or walking upon a scene unfolding, and these aren’t all directly related to the main questline, but engaging them still goes a long way to fleshing out the world of Cordona.
+Sometimes from eavesdropping, or walking upon a scene unfolding, and these aren’t all directly related to the main questline, but engaging them still goes a long way to fleshing out the world of Cardona.
 And so may yet have relevance to the reason you returned here at all.

 You see, Holmes lived on the island a decade ago.
 It’s where his mother died of consumption (read: tuberculosis).
 Or so he thought.
 His older brother, Mycroft